Texas Homeschool Laws

 Are you wondering what are the requirements for homeschooling in Texas?
 The great news is that there are only a few.
 Those are summarized below.

-- You must teach the following subjects in your homeschool: reading, spelling, grammar, mathematics, and good citizenship.
+- Subjects covered in your homechool must include at least the following: reading, spelling, grammar, mathematics, and citizenship.

 Of course, even though these are the only requirements to homeschool your child in Texas, that does not mean that you should use them to determine the scope of your homeschool curriculum.
 Instead, they should be seen as the minimum you would need to do to stay compliant with state law.
 Your homeschool approach, though, should be to provide the best, most customized education possible to your child that will prepare them for higher education and/or their career ahead.